 For example, they give them a special finish.
 This can make them valuable collectors’ items.
 They won’t be as expensive as the PRS Signature range.

 This gives them a better projection, without making them feel too heavy.
-They might also use a different type of tonewood.
+They might also use a different type of the tonewood.

 How Does a PRS Guitar Stack Up Against a Gibson?